‘Akaka Falls

 Experience a 422 Foot Waterfall Deep in the Hilo Rainforest

-The lush Hamakua Coast that traverses the northeastern shore of the Big Island is known for its incredible waterfalls and dense tropical rainforests.
-Just north of Hilo lies ‘Akaka Falls State Park, where 422 foot ‘Akaka Falls plunges from the mountaintop into a gorge that it has carved out in its path.
+The lush Hamakua Coast that spans the northeastern shore of the Big Island is known for its incredible waterfalls and dense tropical rainforests.
+Just north of Hilo lies ‘Akaka Falls State Park, where the 422 foot ‘Akaka Falls plunges from the mountaintop into a gorge, countless years of the water’s flow carving a path.
 With not one, but two marvelous waterfalls to experience, the short loop trail that traverses the park leads through a splendid rainforest with bamboo, wild orchids, and other botanical wonders to experience.
 Visiting ‘Akaka Falls is a family-friendly adventure and an experience that you will not soon forget.

 Within ‘Akaka Falls State Park, there are actually two stunning waterfalls you can experience.
 Free-falling ‘Akaka Falls is likely the most popular waterfall on the Big Island, and is known to mystify its audience with a 422-foot plunge straight down into a deep, steam-eroded gorge.
 You can catch views of the falls at several points as you make your way uphill along the western shoulder of the gorge on a 0.4-mile paved footpath to the falls.